bitcanon/elnasmartmeter/README.md

+# 😡 Important Note 😡
+This library only works with firmare version 1.7.14 or lower.

+In newer firmware versions Eon has disabled the local API and made this library obsolete, **BIG** thanks to Eon for that! 🤬

+Read more in issue https://github.com/bitcanon/elnasmartmeter/issues/1

 # 🔌 Elna SmartMeter Library
 Hi and welcome!
 Click the button below if you enjoy this library and want to support my work.
 A lot of coffee is consumed as a software developer you know 😁